lumigo-io/java-tracer/README.md

 ### Secret scrubbing

-The tracer will automatically scrub values for keys matching the following regex patterns:
+The tracer will automatically scrub values for keys in payload objects such as HTTP request / response body,  Lambda events, return value etc. that match (case-sensitively) the following regex patterns at any depth:
 - `.*pass.*`
 - `.*key.*`
 - `.*secret.*`